Let’s Get Together: Celebrating Community

-This is not good and it is not wise.
+This is not good, and it is not wise.

 Living the spiritual life is best accomplished in conjunction with others.
 The benefit of a collective perspective helps to protect us from making errors in judgment and reaching unwise conclusions.
 Although a group consensus is not a guarantee of a sound comprehension of God, its combined input is a tremendous tool in discovering truth.

 Your spiritual gathering doesn’t need to meet in a church building or assemble on a Sunday morning.
-It can happen any day or time and can occur at someone’s home, at a coffee house, or even a bar.God wants community with us, and he created us for community with others.
+It can happen any day or time and can occur at someone’s home, at a coffee shop, or even a bar.God wants community with us, and he created us for community with others.
 Click To Tweet